larevolucia/neuroconnect/README.md

 - Distinctive color is used to indicate active page.
 Softer color is used to indicate cursor hover.
 - Fixed navigation was achieven using position:sticky together with left and top attributes to set its position on screen.
 - It was decided not to nest ```<nav>``` element in the ```<header>```, due to [accessibility recommendations](https://dev.to/masakudamatsu/don-t-nest-nav-inside-header-do-nest-the-hamburger-menu-button-inside-nav-6cp).
+- To comply with accessibility best practices, a ```.sr-only``` class was created, using the suggested code from [WebAIM - Invisible Content Techniques](https://webaim.org/techniques/css/invisiblecontent/).
+This will ensure that screen readers can still read the content.

 ![navigation](https://github.com/user-attachments/assets/c1be2633-87ef-4696-81ed-0084fd3d43da)